 Flexible Schedule

-Mainly, NBA cheerleading will require at least 8 hours weekly for practice.
+Mainly, NBA cheerleading will require regular weekly practice, plus games, appearances, auditions, and promotional events.
 You would need to have a flexible schedule to mix cheerleading with your regular day-to-day activities.

 Also Read: